Nelson-AM/Nelson-AM.github.io/bookshelf.md

 This page features a selection of the books that I have read since I started keeping track of my reading in 2011.
 I grew up on a steady diet of science fiction and fantasy, which I still enjoy immensely.
 Over time I branched out into the realms of literary fiction as well as non-fiction.
 I try to read as widely as possible, which means I do have an ever increasing pile of to-read books near my bedside.

-Book titles link to their respective Goodreads pages.

 ## Currently Reading

 * Over Geweld -- Hannah Arendt